Antihistamine: Special populations

 In 2020, the UK National Health Service wrote that "[m]ost people can safely take antihistamines" but that "[s]ome antihistamines may not be suitable" for young children, the pregnant or breastfeeding, for those taking other medicines, or people with conditions "such as heart disease, liver disease, kidney disease or epilepsy".

-Most studies of antihistamines reported on people who are younger, so the effects on people over age 65 are not as well understood.
+Most studies of antihistamines reported on younger people, so the effects on people over age 65 are not as well understood.
 Older people are more likely to experience drowsiness from antihistamine use than younger people.
-Continuous and/or cumulative use of anticholinergic medications, including first-generation antihistamines, is associated with higher risk for cognitive decline and dementia in older people.
+Continuous and/or cumulative use of anticholinergic medications, including first-generation antihistamines, is associated with a higher risk for cognitive decline and dementia in older people.

-Also, most of the research has been on caucasians and other ethnic groups are not as represented in the research.
+Also, most of the research has been on Caucasians, and other ethnic groups are not as well-represented in the research.
 The evidence does not report how antihistamines affect women differently than men.
 Different studies have reported on antihistamine use in children, with various studies finding evidence that certain antihistamines could be used by children 2 years of age, and other drugs being safer for younger or older children.